-Originally, I hailed from Los Angeles (Pico Rivera) and spent my early childhood there and in Colorado, Arizona, and Nevada.
+Originally, I hailed from Los Angeles (Pico Rivera) and spent my early childhood there and bounding around in Colorado, Arizona, and Nevada.
 I eventually landed in Kentucky, but my dialect never became full-bore Southern.
 From about nine years of age, I was raised in foster care and have an incomplete family history; however, I do know that my mother (from Kentucky) was likely of Scots-Irish descent and that my father (from Montana) was Sisseton-Wahpeton Sioux (Fort Peck rez) and (by his reckoning) Irish.
 Despite a dozen-or-so semesters of Spanish in high school and college, I have some basic Spanish language capabilities — which tend to be more textbook than conversational.

 Gaining Depth Through Experience

 Speaking of education, I earned a Bachelor of Science degree in Studio Art from Murray State University.
 My primary areas of focus were black and white film photography and drawing with both wet and dry media.
 Spent time in sculpture (loved welding but made some awful welds!), metalsmithing, and woodworking, too.
 College gave me the opportunity and experience to learn the characteristics and handling of numerous materials, both natural and man-made.
 Overall, I’m great with my hands and love to build and fix things.
-Aside from Spanish, I also minored in cultural anthropology for a while and held an office internship at Wickliffe Mounds Archaeological Research Center.
+Aside from Spanish, I also minored in cultural anthropology for a while and held an office internship through MSU at Wickliffe Mounds Archaeological Research Center.

 As far as my working career goes, I trod an array of paths.
 For example: Serving food in restaurants, assembling circuit boards, providing 411 Directory Assistance, touching up and printing large format images, toiling as a legal secretary, supporting mental health services, delivering substance abuse education courses, shooting still and moving images for a feature-length film, and information technology.

-When I’m not doing VO stuff, assisting the rest of the IT team at the office job, or taking care of the necessary chorin’, I might be breaking my WordPress pages, taking Udemy, Skillshare, or LinkedIn Learning courses, making digital art, falling down rabbit holes about natural history, conducting experiments in home improvement, posting memes, and bewildering cats.
+When I’m not doing VO stuff, assisting the rest of the IT team at my construction industry office job, or taking care of the necessary chorin’, I might be breaking my WordPress pages, taking Udemy, Skillshare, or LinkedIn Learning courses, making digital art, falling down rabbit holes about natural history, conducting experiments in home improvement, posting memes, and bewildering cats.